lildann/infactuation/README.md

 As a User
-So that I can better appreciate the context of a fact I want to see the time at which it was made
+So that I can better appreciate the context of a fact I want to see the time and date at which it was written
 ```